-Health Center Staff: Health Center staff are experienced and trained nurses and doctors.
+Health Center Staff: Health center staff are experienced nurses and doctors.
 This staff includes day nurses, overnight nurses, health center assistants, and doctors.

 Faculty: Rabbis, Cantors, and Jewish Educators.
-They support t’fillah, bar/bat mitzvah tutoring, and programming.
+They support t’fillah, b'nei mitzvah (bar/bat mitzvah) tutoring, and programming.

 Periods of the Day